 - Apply for a card and frequent flyer that offers good value for your points and miles.
 Wait for the right time to sign up for the card so that you get the best sign-up bonuses.
 Add yourself to the mailing list of airlines to be notified early when they have a sale.

-- Keep a look-out for airline sales and other lucrative offers like “2 for 1 flight fares”- your companion travels free if you buy one Business Class ticket.
+- Keep a lookout for airline sales and other lucrative offers like “2 for 1 flight fares”- your companion travels free if you buy one Business Class ticket.
 However, such offers are not as good as they sound.
-In most cases, you have to pay the taxes extra.
+In most cases, you have to pay extra taxes.